-PingAccess provides a highly customizable solution to identity and access management (IAM) that allows you to control access in many ways by specifying a wide range of conditions that must be satisfied.
+PingAccess provides a highly customizable solution to identity and access management (IAM) that allows you to control access by specifying the conditions that users must meet to access protected application and API resources.

 The following sections describe the methods that PingAccess uses to control access and perform system functions.
-For more information about the configuration required for any of the following topics, see PingAccess configuration scenarios on support.pingidentity.com/s/documentation.
+For more information on how you can use PingAccess, see: